 the degree or certificate.

 Yes, when a new version is offered the course number will change.
-For example: DMT 87C will become 87D.
-If you completed 87A, B, or C you can take 87D.
+For example: DMT 87D will become 87E.
+If you completed 87A, C, or D you can take 87D.
 (Upon successful completion, you aren't allowed to repeat a course with the same